fin-hypergrid/core/README.md

 1. configure the table the way you would like
 2. call ```var state = myGrid.getState();```
-3. save the state object however you, json/local storage/mongodb/etc...
+3. save the state object however you like, json/local storage/mongodb/etc...
-4. call ```myGrid.setState(state);``` to return the table to the previous state
+4. later on, call ```myGrid.setState(state);``` with the previous state object to return

-this table will produce a state object

 <img src="images/gridshot06.png" alt="screenshot">

+the above table will produce the below state object

 ```javascript
 {